ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

         return None   # The ray missed the sphere
     ```

-#   Normali e coordinate UV
+# Normals and UV Coordinates

--   Dovete implementare il calcolo della normale al punto di intersezione; nel codice di [pytracer](https://github.com/ziotom78/pytracer/blob/d12284d0c60965e48b004a305d6ba8e28c13f757/shapes.py#L42-L51) ciò è fatto all'interno di `_sphere_normal`:
+-   You must implement the calculation of the normal at the intersection point; in the [pytracer](https://github.com/ziotom78/pytracer/blob/d12284d0c60965e48b004a305d6ba8e28c13f757/shapes.py#L42-L51) code this is done inside `_sphere_normal`:

     ```python
     def _sphere_normal(point: Point, ray_dir: Vec) -> Normal: